-Grace Darling is chiefly remembered for helping her father rescue passengers from a stranded ship during the Nineteenth Century by rowing a boat out to sea in a storm.
+Grace Darling is chiefly remembered for helping to rescue passengers from a ship in the nineteenth century by rowing a boat out to sea in a storm.

 24th November 1815, Bamburgh, Northumberland in her Grandfather’s cottage.

-1815: (December): Lived at the Brownsman Lighthouse in the Farne Islands with her family where they lived a self-sufficient lifestyle keeping their own livestock.
+1815: The family move to the Brownsman Lighthouse in the Farne Islands in December where they live a self-sufficient lifestyle keeping their own livestock.

-1824: Trinity House take over as sole lighthouse authority.
+1824: Trinity House take over as the sole lighthouse authority.

-1826: (15th February) Moved to the newly built Longstone Lighthouse when Grace was ten but still had to tend their livestock and gardens on Brownsman which was difficult in bad weather.
+1826: On the 15th February the family move to the newly built Longstone Lighthouse when Grace is ten years old but they still had to tend to their livestock and gardens on Brownsman which proved extremely difficult in bad weather.
 This light was further out to sea to protect shipping from the hazardous series of rocks and small islands.

 1834: First launching of the 150 ton steamship “Forfarshire” at Dundee.

-1838: (7th September) At 4 a.m. the steamship “Forfarshire”, on route from Hull to Dundee with a cargo of cloths and hardware, struck the rocks on Big Harcar (Then known as Harker’s rock) and broke in two.
+1838: At 4 a.m. on the 7th September the steamship “Forfarshire”, on route from Hull to Dundee with a cargo of cloth and hardware, strikes the rocks on Big Harcar (Then known as Harker’s rock) and breaks in two.
 The boilers had earlier leaked and the engines finally gave up leaving the vessel to drift southwards towards the shore in a howling gale.

-At quarter to 5 in the morning Grace spotted the stricken ship from her window.
+At quarter to 5 in the morning Grace spots the stricken ship from her window.
 It was not until 7 that she and her father spotted survivors on the reef.
-Her father (52) and herself (22) decided to set out in the family cobble boat to help as they feared that the lifeboats from nearby Bamburgh or North Sunderland would not be able to be launched in such bad weather.
+Her father (Aged 52) and herself (Aged 22) decide to set out in the family cobble boat to help as they feared that the lifeboats from nearby Bamburgh or North Sunderland would not be able to be launched in such bad weather.
 They set off to approach the wreck from the south in the lee of the storm.
 Once there they found nine people alive including a Mrs. Dawson holding the bodies of her two dead children.
 The cobble could not accommodate them all and five people were taken off.
 Once they were landed at the lighthouse William Darling and two of the rescued crewmen from the “Forfarshire” set out again for a second trip to take the remaining people off.
-They arrived back at the lighthouse by 9 a.m.
-Miraculously, later that day a lifeboat from the “Forfarshire” was sighted by a Sloop which took off another nine survivors and landed them at Tynemouth.
+They arrive back at the lighthouse by 9 a.m.
+Miraculously, later that day a lifeboat from the “Forfarshire” was sighted by a sloop which took off another nine survivors and landed them at Tynemouth.

-(11th September).
-The Tuesday following the wreck was the date of the first inquest which took place at Bamburgh under the initiative of Robert Smeddle, Secretary of the Crew Trustees.
-It was convened at the House of Mr. Hugh Ross, now the Victoria Hotel and as the local coroner was away Smeddle pressed the services of the Newcastle Coroner.
+On the 11th September, the Tuesday following the wreck the first inquest is held at Bamburgh under the initiative of Robert Smeddle, Secretary of the Crew Trustees.
+It is convened at the House of Mr. Hugh Ross, now the Victoria Hotel and as the local coroner was away Smeddle pressed the services of the Newcastle Coroner.
 The jury, including some of the survivors, was hostile and there was no surprise at the result.
 “Wrecked due to the imperfections of the boilers and the culpable negligence of Captain Humble”.
 Humble and his wife had both perished in the wreck.

 When and Where Did she Die?